 Praise, praise, and even more praise!
 There’s definitely going to be some behaviour that you’re going to find challenging, and ones that you should definitely not positively reinforce.
 However, when they do demonstrate positive behaviour, make sure you reward them.
 By doing this, they will not only learn how best to control their behaviour, but will also see that you are willing to praise them for things they did well.
 With this, you’ll be positively impacting their confidence and self-worth, whilst also building a strong bond and a better relationship.

-Activities to Share with Your Foster Child
+Activities to Encourage Connecting with Foster Children

 Cooking is fun!
 Whether it’s their favourite meal, some cookies and cakes for the whole family, or creative cooking to see what you come up with – doing it together can be a fantastic way to bond.
 Not only does it provide your foster child with a good foster family bonding experience, but they will also be more willing to communicate in this type of environment as opposed to a face-to-face chat.